mmilde-tech/opencode_figma-cli/README.md

 | Auth | **No API key for the CDP desktop flow** | Often OAuth / personal access token |
 | What you drive | The open desktop file | Whatever that server’s API + scopes allow |

-*“Figma MCP” is not one product—compare a specific server’s docs if you need exact limits.*

 ## Copyright

 © 2026 M.Milde · [m.milde@gmail.com](mailto:m.milde@gmail.com)